buildtesters/buildtest/docs/what_is_buildtest.rst

 Target Audience & Use Case
 ---------------------------

-buildtest target audience is the following:

-  - `HPC Staff`:  that wants to perform acceptance & regression testing of their HPC system.
+buildtest target audience is `HPC Staff` that wants to perform acceptance & regression testing of their HPC system.
-  - `Research Software Engineers`: that want to test software installed in HPC system

 buildtest is not